 If your cat or unleashed dog is in a Wildlife Protection Area you may be fined under the NSW Companion Animals Act, 1998.

 Why they are important

 The reserves declared as Wildlife Protection Areas have been identified as supporting some of the most important biodiversity values in the region.
-Native wildlife such as birds, lizards, frogs and possums are vulnerable to pets who are allowed to roam and hunt.
+Native wildlife such as birds, lizards, frogs and possums are vulnerable to carnivorous pet animals such as cats and dogs who are allowed to roam and hunt.
 The number of native animals injured or killed in your area can be reduced by keeping your cat on your property and inside at night and walking your dog on a leash on formal tracks only.

 What you can do

 - Keep cats indoors at night and away from native bushland outside of your property during the day.

 - Keep your dog on a leash and remain on established tracks when walking your companion animal.